ahn6/CMPT361/README.md

 More information on the corner cases is documented inside the polygonRenderer(...) function.

 ### Page 5: alteredFilledPolygonTest(..)
-Same as Page 4, but change in opacity.
+This test is the same as Page 4: filledPolygonTest(..) except with a change in opacity.

 -------------------------